abap2UI5/docs/docs/development/xlsx.md

 #### Download

-Convert an internal table to an XLSX file and download it as a Base64-encoded file:
+Convert an internal table to an XLSX file and download it to the frontend:

 ::: code-group